What Cooking Oils to Use and How to Use Them

 3. Trader Joe's Grapeseed Oil

-basic canola oil (canola oil not only isn't as healthy according to online research, but it doesn't have as high a smoke point).
+A fantastic oil to use for cooking, as it has a high smoke point and is much better than cooking with your basic canola oil (canola oil not only isn't as healthy according to online research, but it doesn't have as high a smoke point).
 As mentioned earlier, it's expeller pressed (the brand at Trader Joe's), thus chemicals aren't used during the process of oil extraction.

 4. Sunflower Oil